 Investors’ interests are protected by the terms of a trust deed which must be approved by the Financial Conduct Authority before a unit trust is authorised to accept clients’ money.

 Because they invest in stocks and shares, unit trusts must be viewed as medium to long-term investments.
-This means that they should be held for at least five years, preferably longer, in order that the investor can potentially benefit from capital growth and a rising income.
+This means that they should be held for at least five years, preferably longer, in order that the investor can potentially benefit from capital growth and/or a rising income.

 Unit trusts offer investors significant advantages.
 The fund can invest in a broad spread of stocks and shares which brings greater security than investments into an individual company's shares.

 Each fund will benefit from the expertise of a professional fund manager who takes on the responsibility of the day to day investment decisions.
 Unit trusts offer a simple way of benefiting from an investment in the stock market.
 They avoid the complications and many of the risks associated with a person buying and selling individual stocks and shares.